Approach

 Aim 3: Design new theranostics pipelines

-This is based on the database provided by the multi-omics assessment of the sepsis patients in the trial.
-It aims to lay the groundwork for the design and execution of future precision medicine-based immunotherapy trials in sepsis.
+Using the database generated from the multi-omics assessment of sepsis patients, ImmunoSep achieved its aim to lay the the groundwork for designing and executing future precision medicine-based immunotherapy trials in sepsis.

 Aim 4: Integration of novel immunotherapeutic approaches daily healthcare

-This is done by working together with professional and patient organisations.
-This aims to improve patient awareness and involvement in these decision processes as well as enhance the acceptability of immunotherapies as a new treatment in sepsis.
+By collaborating with professionals and patient organisations, ImmunoSep promoted patient awareness and involvement in these decision processes, and enhanced the acceptability of immunotherapies as a new treatment in sepsis.